SiteAlert/sitealert-wordpress-plugin/README.md

-# WP Health (Formerly My WordPress Health Check)
+# SiteAlert (Formerly WP Health)
 This WordPress plugin monitors the health and security of your WordPress site!
-WP Health will check your WordPress installation to ensure that it is healthy, up to date, and secure.
-Use the WP Health page to quickly see the results of these checks using the simple color-coded sections.
+SiteAlert will check your WordPress installation to ensure that it is healthy, up to date, and secure.
+Use the SiteAlert page to quickly see the results of these checks using the simple color-coded sections.

 Feel free to browse the code and make suggestions/requests.
 Thanks!

 ## Getting Started
 We do not currently use any build scripts.
 This repo can be downloaded as a zip and installed as-is as a WordPress plugin.

-Once installed, there will be a new **WP Health** page added to the Tools menu and heart icon to your admin bar if the results of these checks need attention.
+Once installed, there will be a new **SiteAlert** page added to the Tools menu and heart icon to your admin bar if the results of these checks need attention.

 ## Contributing
-Community made feature requests, patches, localisations, bug reports and contributions are always welcome and are crucial to ensure WP Health continues to grow to become the #1 WordPress monitor.
+Community made feature requests, patches, localisations, bug reports and contributions are always welcome and are crucial to ensure SiteAlert continues to grow to become the #1 WordPress monitor.

 When contributing please ensure you follow the guidelines below so that we can keep on top of things.